mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

   The configuration takes place during :meth:`uds.can.transport_interface.python_can.PyCanTransportInterface.__init__` call.

-  User can provide `notifier` and `async_notifier` objects on top of implementation defined in :meth:`uds.can.transport_interface.common.AbstractCanTransportInterface.__init__`.
+  User can provide `notifier` and `async_notifier` objects on top of other arguments defined in :meth:`uds.can.transport_interface.common.AbstractCanTransportInterface.__init__`.

   .. warning:: There shall be exactly one notifier active at any time.